alx9r/BootstraPS/readme.md

 SYNTAX
     Save-WebFile [-CertificateValidator <ScriptBlock>] [-Path] <String> -Uri
+    <Uri> [-SecurityPolicy {Normal | DangerousPermissive | Strict}]
-    <Uri> [-SkipSecurityPolicyCheck] [<CommonParameters>]
+    [<CommonParameters>]

 DESCRIPTION
-    Save-WebFile downloads and saves a file to Path from a server at an https Uri.
+    Save-WebFile downloads a file from a server at Uri and saves it at Path.

-    A scriptblock can optionally be passed to Save-WebFile's CertificateValidator parameter to validate the https server's certificate when Save-WebFile connects to the server.
-CertificateValidator is invoked by the system callback in its own runspace with its own session state.
-    Because of this, the commands in CertificateValidator scriptblock does not have access to the variables and modules at the Save-WebFile call site.
+    A scriptblock can optionally be passed to Save-WebFile's CertificateValidator parameter to validate an https server's certificate when Save-WebFile connects to the server.
+CertificateValidator is invoked by the system callback with its own runspace and session state.
+Because of this, the commands in the CertificateValidator scriptblock do not have access to the variables and modules at the Save-WebFile call site.

     BootstraPS exports a number of commands to help with validating certificates.
 Those commands are available to the CertificateValidator